zo0o0ot/speaker-page/content/slides/coding-in-the-web/index.md

 ???
-# Gitpod and Codespaces - Differences
+# Gitpod and Codespaces - Practical Differences

 - Gitpod has support for GitHub, GitLab, and Bitbucket.
 Codespaces is limited to GitHub.
 - Gitpod has been around since 2018 with a userbase and published pricing.
 Codespaces is still in beta as of 2021, though it is free if you can get in via the [sign-in page](https://github.com/features/codespaces/signup).